Vancouver BC • Breweries • Wineries • Cideries • Tank Rooms • Barrel Rooms

 Cove Bases & Hygienic Details

-Our Installation Process
+Prep-First Installation Process

-- Facility review: we assess room use, production flow, drain conditions, thermal exposure, traffic, downtime windows, and slab condition.
+- Facility Review: We assess room use, production flow, drain conditions, thermal exposure, traffic, downtime windows and slab condition.

-- Handover: we provide care guidance and project closeout information so your team understands how to maintain the new floor.
+- Handover: We provide care guidance and project closeout information so your team understands how to maintain the new floor.

-Project Example — Boutique Beverage Facility Upgrade
+Project Example — Beverage Production Floor Upgrade

 Why Choose Priority One Epoxy Flooring